iontodirel/matchbox_aprs/README.md

 The APRS daughter board provides tracking and digipeating capability with BLE/BL access to the TNC and Wi-Fi connectivity.
 An optional uBlox receiver provides GPS.

-A 20 pin header routes the mode selections, two serial ports, one to connect to the TNC, and one to USB.
+A 24 FCC connector routes the mode selections, and two serial ports: one to connect to the TNC, and one to USB.
 The DCD and "Packet Good" signals are also routed to the header.

-The ICSP signals are routed to the header, where a Microchip PicKit 5 can be used to flash the dsPIC33 MCU.
+The ICSP signals are routed to the FCC connector, where a Microchip PicKit 5 can be used to flash the dsPIC33 MCU.

 A low noise LDO regulator supplies power from the USB-C connector, while providing reverse current protection.
 This allows the board to be powered by a 3.3V external supply whether the USB connector is plugged in or not.